vaskocuturilo/Regions-Service/README.md

 - Will be adding UI (diplomatic field) :heavy_check_mark:
 - Will be adding positive UI automation scripts (Smoke and Sanity) :heavy_check_mark:
 - Will be adding negative UI automation scripts (Smoke and Sanity)
+- Will be adding migrate from Spring boot v2.5.3 to v3.1.*

 ### Actuator